google-marketing-solutions/shape_shifter/README.md

    1. press **s**: controls spin on and off
    2. press **r**: (party game) selects random place and show images ( ask users to guess location)
    3. press **a**: (party game) travels to answer and shows country

+The prompts for each generated image are shown when you click on them on the globe.

+## Demo Mini Game

+To make things fun you can play a guess the background game.

+1. Press **s** to stop or start the spin.
+1. Press **r** to get a random set of images on the right.
+1. Have people guess the country or targeting option.
+1. Press **a** to get the answer.

 ## Customize The Demo